 There are 5 nymphal stages, and the transition from one stage to the next can only occur after a blood meal, and the nymphs are capable of sucking blood as soon as they hatch out of the egg.

-Their mating habits are rather unusual.
-There is no courtship, and the males practice "traumatic insemination", see the drawing on the right where the male is the smaller.
+Bed bug mating habits are rather unusual.
+There is no courtship, and the males practice "traumatic insemination", see the drawing above where the male is the smaller.
 This means that the male simply injects his sperm into the female's body with his sharp sexual appendage.

 It is thought that the bed bug may have evolved from a blood-sucking bug found on bats when early humans shared the same caves as bats.

 Bedbugs have no wings, and they rely on passive transportation to spread and colonise a new area.
 Infestation is most common through buying infested bedroom furniture.
 In some cases as many as 5000 bugs have been found in a single bed!
 They can also be transported from infested rooms in suitcases, and even in clothing that has been hanging next to a wall.
 They travel to adjacent rooms and houses through cracks in brickwork and joinery.